knative/docs/docs/install/Knative-with-Contour.md

    Hello Go Sample v1!
    ```

-Congratulations!
 You have successfully installed Knative with Contour to manage and route to serverless applications!

 ## What's next